commercetools/fs2-queues/docs/getting-started/administration.md

 {% nav = true %}
 # Managing Queues

-Managing queues is made using the @:api(com.commercetools.queue.QueueAdministration).
-You can acquire an instance through a @:api(com.commercetools.queue.QueueClient) by using the `administration()` method.
+Managing queues is made using the @:api(QueueAdministration).
+You can acquire an instance through a @:api(QueueClient) by using the `administration()` method.
 A `QueueAdministration` instance is **not** associated to any specific queue.
 The queue to operate on will be provided in each administration method.

 ```scala mdoc
 import cats.effect.IO